apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-guide/description.md

 - **Edit the code**
 - **Run the example**

-Output is displayed in the lower right pane.
+After running the example, the output will be displayed in the lower right pane.

 Each module also contains a challenge based on the material learned.
 Try to solve as many as you can, and if you need help, just click on the: